sweattep/ancient_quotes/README.md

 >The one who denies justice to a resident alien, a fatherless child, or a widow is cursed.
 And all the people will say, Amen!

 >But a man, despite his wealth, cannot endure; he is like the beasts that perish.
 This is the fate of the self-confident and their followers who endorse their sayings.

->Now, son of man, take a sharp sword and use it as a barber's razor to shave your head and your beard.
-Then take a set of scales and divide up the hair.

 >If you lay your hand on him, you won't forget the fight, and you'll never do it again!